SladeckovaKlara/BWT-Tunneling-ILP/README.md

 - GNU make

 ## Installation
-The second part requires its own programs, so you may read the README included there.
+The second part requires its own installations, so you may read the README included there.

 Set up the correct paths-prefixes in all files in the lib/pkgconfig directory.